lanofdoom/counterstrikesource-gungame/README.md

 ``sm_lanofdoom_gungame_weapon_order`` In gungame mode, controls order of weapon progression.
 Set as an ordered, comma-separated list of guns.
-The default value of this CVAR is undefined and may vary by game.
+The default value of this CVAR is undefined.

 ``sm_lanofdoom_gungame_kills_per_level`` In gungame mode, specifies how many kills are required in order to advance past each level in the weapon order as a comma-separated list.
 Any values beyond the number of weapons in the weapon order will be ignored.
 Further, if there are fewer entries in this list than there are in ``sm_lanofdoom_gungame_weapon_order`` a value of 1 kill per level is used for the unspecified levels.
-The default value of this CVAR is undefined and may vary by game.
+The default value of this CVAR is undefined.